 - Counsel to the underwriters and certain selling shareholders for Alibaba Group (China), in its $25 billion ADS SEC-registered IPO and U.S. listing.

-- Priceline (U.S.), in its expanded commercial agreement with and $2.0 billion multi-stage investment in Ctrip.com (China), its $2.6 billion acquisition of OpenTable (U.S.) and its $1.8 billion acquisition of KAYAK (U.S.).
+- Priceline (U.S.), in its agreement to invest $450 million in Meituan-Dianping, one of China's largest service-focused e-commerce platforms, its expanded commercial agreement with and $2.0 billion multi-stage investment in Ctrip.com (China), its $2.6 billion acquisition of OpenTable (U.S.) and its $1.8 billion acquisition of KAYAK (U.S.).

 - Rakuten (Japan), in its $1.53 billion follow-on offering of common stock.